russjm/ml-serve/README.md

 Batch size 8 was fastest at 205 req/s under 64 concurrent clients, about 3.8x the no-batching case.
 Details in `benchmarks/phase1_batching.md`.

+## Caching

+Predictions are cached in Redis, keyed by a hash of the input text with a 1 hour TTL.
+A hit skips the model and returns in a few milliseconds; if Redis is down the server logs a warning and serves every request from the model.

+At 90% repeated inputs, throughput was 1980 req/s, 6.3x the all-miss case.
+Details in `benchmarks/phase2_cache.md`.

 ## Model